R.U.S.E.: Factions

 In the campaign the United States is the only playable faction (although units from other factions are placed under the player's control in several missions), but other factions are present in the game and can be played on- and offline in battle mode.
 The factions include the United Kingdom, United States, Nazi Germany, Kingdom of Italy, Free French Forces, the Soviet Union, and Japan.
 Each possesses a unique balance of strengths and weaknesses, which allows for more dynamic gameplay.

-For example, the US relies on fast units and air power, while the Germans rely on powerful, heavy tanks (such as the Tiger and King Tiger).
+For example, the United States relies on fast units and air power.
+Germany relies on powerful, heavy tanks (such as the Tiger and King Tiger).

-The new faction, Japan, is quite different from most other nations.
+The Japanese faction is quite different from most other nations.
 For example, it is the only nation to not have concealable anti-air guns.
-Its tanks are comparable to the Italian line, where a 'medium' tank is a light tank to all other factions.
+Its tanks are comparable to the Italian line, where a 'medium' tank (Ha-Go) is a light tank to all other factions.
 It has advanced artillery, but, unlike all other nations (US, Germany, USSR), the HA-TO does not have the 2.4 km range and fires like an assault gun (one 300 mm 170 kg shell at a time).
 Besides nuclear weaponry, it is the most powerful artillery gun in the game, with two shots generally being enough to destroy most buildings.

+The Soviet Union utilises variety and quick production with infantry as opposed to most nations.
+France has powerful and resistant bunkers, such as the "Maginot" bunker, named for the defensive line on Alsace-Lorraine pre-World War 2.
+The United Kingdom features an efficient fighter lineup with the Hurricane, Spitfire, and even the Typhoon as an effective close air support capable of defending itself.
+The Kingdom of Italy features the largest array of light armour units such as the M13/40 tank "Carro M13" and the L3/35 "Carro Veloce".

 Ruses

-R.U.S.E. employs a system of ruses that allow the player to fool or bluff an opponent.
+R.U.S.E. employs a system of ruses that allow the player to fool or bluff an opponent, and ruses that give the player's units an alteration.
 The ruses are divided into four different categories: those that reveal information (such as Decryption), those that hide information (such as Radio Silence), those that allow for fake structures/units, designed to trick the enemy (such as Decoy Offensive), and those that alter unit behavior (such as Blitz or Terror).